About Harrison County

 Property & Public Records

-The Harrison County Recorder's Office is the official repository for land and property records in the county, maintaining documents related to real estate ownership, transfers, and encumbrances.
-Located at 100 West Market Street in Cadiz, Ohio 43907, the Recorder's Office can be reached at (740) 942-8861.
+Harrison County Recorder's Office is the official repository for land and property records in Harrison County, maintaining documents related to real estate ownership, transfers, and encumbrances.
+Located at 100 West Market Street in Cadiz, Ohio 43907, the Recorder's Office can be contacted through the office’s website.
 The office maintains deeds, mortgages, releases, liens (both tax and private), easements, right-of-way documents, plat maps, survey records, and other instruments affecting real property.

 - Certified copies of recorded documents can be obtained from the Recorder's Office for a statutory fee, typically $2 for the first page and $1 for each additional page.

 Under Ohio Revised Code Section 317.32, the Recorder is required to maintain these records and make them available for public inspection.
-Many Ohio counties have implemented online property record search systems, and Harrison County residents should check the county website or contact the Recorder's Office to determine if remote access is available.
-The Harrison County Auditor's Office, also located in the courthouse at 100 West Market Street (phone: 740-942-8861), maintains property tax records, assessment values, parcel maps, and ownership information for tax purposes.
+Many Ohio counties have implemented online property record search systems, and Harrison County residents should check Harrison County website or contact the Recorder's Office to determine if remote access is available.
+Harrison County Auditor's Office, also located in the courthouse at 100 West Market Street (phone: 740-942-8861), maintains property tax records, assessment values, parcel maps, and ownership information for tax purposes.

 Vital Records

 Vital records for Harrison County, Ohio, including birth and death certificates, are maintained by multiple agencies depending on the date and type of record requested.
-For births and deaths occurring in Harrison County, certified copies can be requested from the Harrison County Health Department, which serves as the local vital statistics office.
-The Health Department is located at 1315 Blaine Avenue, Cadiz, Ohio 43907, and can be reached at (740) 942-2616.
+For births and deaths occurring in Harrison County, certified copies can be requested from Harrison County Health Department, which is the local vital statistics office.

 - Processing time is usually immediate for walk-in requests if the record is on file locally, or 2-4 weeks if the record must be retrieved from state archives.